 In contrast, corporations are highly regulated.
 You need to have regular board and shareholder meetings, document meeting minutes, and maintain records of important resolutions.
 Corporations also have to file an annual report documenting their activities over the previous year.

 The five differences outlined above should help you decide between a partnership vs. corporation for your business structure.
 Ultimately, you can distill the decision down to three things—your tax bill, your preferred method for raising capital, and your appetite for legal risk.

 It’s not possible to say that a certain type of business structure guarantees lower taxes.
 There are too many business-specific variables—such as your exact income level, business expenses, and deductions—that affect your final tax burden.
 The Trump tax reform bill cut the tax rate for C-corporations to a flat 21%.
 It also lets pass-through entities, like S-corps and partnerships, deduct 20% of their business income before calculating taxes.
 An accountant or tax lawyer will be able to crunch the numbers with you and figure out which is the better option for your company.

-A C-corporation is subject to double taxation, but also enjoys more tax savings than other types of businesses.
+A C-corporation is subject to double taxation, meaning they pay a flat income tax rate of 21%, and shareholders are taxed on their personal tax returns when profits are distributed as dividends.
+However, a C-corporation but also enjoys more tax savings than other types of businesses.
 For example, a C-corporation can more easily shift income around to different fiscal years.
 Also, a C-corporation can deduct payroll taxes and 100% of fringe benefits given to employees.